WICG/webpackage/explainer.md

 returning without calling `e.respondWith()` or by calling `fetch(...)`, this tries to return the response stream that was attached to the redirect.
-However, if either of the following conditions is met, the fetch bypasses the attached exchange and continues down to the HTTP cache:
+However, if either of the following conditions is met, the fetch bypasses the attached exchange and continues down to the lower caches and the network:

 * The inner request headers aren't sufficiently similar (TBD) to the headers in the Request the SW sent.
-This prevents a malicious intermediate from sticking the wrong content-negotiated resource in the HTTP cache.
+This prevents a malicious intermediate from causing the client to use the wrong content-negotiated resource.
+If we later put inner responses in the HTTP cache, this also prevents the intermediate from putting the wrong resource there.
-* There's a response in the HTTP (or any?) cache with a newer Date header than the inner response's Date header.
+* There's a response in a lower cache with a newer Date header than the inner response's Date header.
 This prevents some downgrade attacks.
    * Content-negotiated responses may need to allow separate monotonically-increasing `Date` sequences for each [variant](https://tools.ietf.org/html/draft-nottingham-variants-02).
 We're